lorenzogasparini/ProgettoIngegneriaSw/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

+**INSERIRE ISTRUZIONI SULL'UTILIZZO E DOCUMENTAZIONE + IMMAGINI SISTEMA SOFTWARE IN UTILIZZO**

 Use this space to show useful examples of how a project can be used.
 Additional screenshots, code examples and demos work well in this space.
 You may also link to more resources.
+For further information on using or contributing the software system, please refer to [Documentation](https://github.com/lorenzogasparini/ProgettoIngegneriaSw/blob/main/doc/Documentazione.pdf) section.

-_Per ulteriori informazioni rispetto l'utilizzo del sistema software consultare [Documentazione](https://example.com)_
+_Per ulteriori informazioni rispetto l'utilizzo del sistema software consultare [Documentazione](https://github.com/lorenzogasparini/ProgettoIngegneriaSw/blob/main/doc/Documentazione.pdf)_.

 <!-- ROADMAP -->
 ## Roadmap

-- [x] Progettazione e documentazione della fase di progettazione
+- [x] Design and documentation of the design phase
-- [X] Fase di sviluppo
+- [X] Development phase
-- [X] Documentazione fase di sviluppo
+- [X] Development phase documentation
 - [X] Testing
-- [X] Documentazione testing
+- [X] Testing phase documentation
-- [X] Rilascio
+- [X] Release

 <!-- CONTRIBUTING -->
 ## Contributing